dyu2x/vaccine_passport/README.md

 % flask db upgrade
 ```

-> This will create a facility_providers table on the vaccine_provider database
+> This will create a facilities_providers table on the vaccine_provider database

 on models.py